EnvGen/mix_assembly_pipeline/README.md

 			snakemake --profile /abs/path/to/mix_gc_pipeline/.config/snakemake/<name_of_your_slurm_profile_file> -s mix_gc.smk

+# Output
-	4. Gene_catalog is the main output folder, containing the following files:
+Gene_catalog is the main output folder, containing the following files:

  		Contigs and genes names(headers) will have the prefix sample name:: (if the gene comes from a individual assembly contig) or co:: (if the gene comes from a co_assembly contig)